 Let’s say you have $250,000 left of your $350,000 mortgage.
 You have $100,000 of home equity that’s eligible to borrow.
 If the lender lets you borrow around 80%, you could get a home equity loan for $80,000.

 Your home’s equity could be one of the most valuable things you own.
-You may work 15 to 30 years to pay it off, so be cautious when you use it.
-It’s recommended that you only use your home’s equity for emergency situations including unexpected medical bills and emergency debt consolidation.
+You may work 15 – 30 years to pay it off, so be cautious when you use it.
+Experts recommend that you only use your home’s equity for emergency situations, such as unexpected medical bills or emergency debt consolidation.

 Think carefully about the loan’s purpose down the line.
 Consider your future goals, other financial aspirations and whether you plan to stay in your home for the long term.
-All of these considerations, and more, could affect your decision.
+All these factors, and more, could affect your decision.